JuliaGraphics/ColorSchemes.jl/README.md

     sortcolorscheme(cscheme)

+or

+    sortcolorscheme(leonardo, rev=true)

 ## Making colorscheme files

-Make a colorscheme file like this:
+Make a colorscheme file from a colorscheme like this:

     make_colorschemefile("monalisa", leonardo)